 - 1/2 lb whole carrots (about 3), unpeeled and chopped into chunks

-- 1 large onion, roughly peeled and washed, chopped into chunks
+- 1 large onion, peeled, washed, and chopped into chunks

 - Celery trimmings from one bunch (bottoms, tops, leaves, and core, just not root end)